 “After uterus transplantation, we follow patients closely in the clinic — weekly at first, and then monthly.
 Patients generally begin to menstruate that first post-operative month, as was the case with this patient.
 With no sign of rejection after about six months, we begin preparations for embryo transfer,” Dr. Ricci explains.

 Successful fertility treatment following transplant

 “We retrieved 25 eggs from the patient prior to transplant.
-Of those, several were successfully fertilized and all but one developed normally to the blastocyst stage and were cryopreserved,” reports Elliott Richards, MD, who is in the final months of training in Cleveland Clinic’s Reproductive Endocrinology and Infertility fellowship.
-Once his fellowship is completed in July, Dr. Richards will continue as a co-investigator in Cleveland Clinic’s uterus transplant clinical trial.”
+Of those, several were successfully fertilized and all but one developed normally to the blastocyst stage and were cryopreserved,” reports Elliott Richards, MD, Director of Reproductive Endocrinology and Infertility Research and co-investigator in Cleveland Clinic’s uterus transplant clinical trial.

 Following transplant, in this case, “the patient’s menstrual cycle was evident within the first month, and her transplanted uterus responded beautifully to the hormones we prescribed to prepare the endometrial lining.
 Her embryo likewise looked to be of excellent quality.
 The process of embryo transfer was really no different than for any other IVF patient,” Dr. Richards continues.